-- Issuance of time stamps or timestamps: they record a moment before which an electronic transaction took place.
+- Issuance of timestamps: they record a moment before which an electronic transaction took place.
 The use of the time stamp provides evidence of the existence and non-alteration of electronic documents.

-You can access the TSL list of the Spanish Supervisory Body at this link:
+You can access the TSL list of the Spanish Supervisory Body here

-You can see the EADTrust services and all the European trusted services in this link:
+You can see the EADTrust services and all the European trusted services here

 To know more about EADTrust’s qualified services call 91 716 05 55 or send an email to firstname.lastname@example.org.
 We will be happy to answer any questions!